 As Princeton faculty experiment with online teaching, we are gathering evidence that combining an online learning environment with an active classroom enlivens a course and intensifies learning.
 Recent experiments in flipping classes have also revealed new teaching challenges, including introducing a new perspective on learning to your students.
 We offer several tip-sheets on flipping your class based on four key lessons learned from recent faculty projects.

 Supporting all of this work is the McGraw Center’s online learning group, comprised of experts who work closely with faculty on the entire process of developing materials for teaching online, from design and production to the delivery of material through online course environments.
 McGraw also collaborates with faculty to develop strategies for related classroom activities.
 The Center serves as the University’s liaison with the online platform providers.
 When considering online teaching projects, faculty may look to McGraw for advisement on proposals for teaching projects that incorporate online learning, and the policies related to the production and delivery of online course material.

 Princeton Online is the home for the open courses offered through the University's online initiative.
 More than one million students have enrolled in the many free noncredit courses (or MOOCs) that Princeton faculty have offered through the University’s partnerships with Coursera, edX, NovoEd, and Kadenze.

-Faculty interested in developing an online course or experimenting with these innovative teaching environments should begin the process by consulting Rebecca Graves-Bayazitoglu, Director of the McGraw Center, or Mona Fixdal, Associate Director for Online Learning Environments.
+Faculty interested in developing an online course or experimenting with these innovative teaching environments should begin the process by consulting Rebecca Graves-Bayazitoglu, Director of the McGraw Center, or Mona Fixdal, Associate Director for Online Education.
 Following these conversations, we welcome your formal proposal for an online teaching project.